Joystream/helpdesk/roles/council-members/README.md

 - `Ends at:` - The exact block height (and approx. date/time) from which the KPI is no longer "Active"
 - `Measurement period:` - Similar to the above

-The reason these may not always be present is because the intention is that a Council KPI will be active from the block the Council is elected, until the block a new one replaces them.
+The reason these may not always be present is that the intention is that a Council KPI will be active from the block the Council is elected, until the block a new one replaces them.

 ### Scope of Work
 The Council KPIs will emphasize tasks that the Council would be expected to handle or directly delegate once the project is live on mainnet.
 Instead of partially repeating what is listed [here](#tasks-overview), this section will instead focus on some examples of specific `Success Events`, and workflow.